neondatabase/neon/README.md

 A Zenith installation consists of Compute nodes and Storage engine.

-Compute nodes are stateles PostgreSQL nodes, backed by zenith storage.
+Compute nodes are stateless PostgreSQL nodes, backed by zenith storage.

 Zenith storage engine consists of two major components:
 - Pageserver.
 Scalable storage backend for compute nodes.